1920’s and Early 30’s

 that he had bad apples in his administration, but they insist that, had

 only he lived, he would have weeded them out himself.
-Further,

-there's no evidence at all that Harding fathered an illegitimate
+evidence at all that Harding fathered an illegitimate

 Opinions about Harding's successor, Calvin Coolidge, are also all